Walk-in tub statistics 2023

 Installation statistics

-Installation of a walk-in tub can get expensive, so it can be tempting to cut installation costs by installing it yourself.
-A DIY installation can save around $700 to $3,000 in labor and keep expenses down to just the costs of the walk-in tub itself and needed materials, which can range from around $2,000 to $10,000.
+Installation of a walk-in tub can get expensive, so it may be tempting to cut costs by installing it yourself.
+A DIY installation can save around $700 to $3,000 in labor and keep expenses down to just the costs of the walk-in tub itself, averaging around $2,000 to $12,000, and needed materials.

-However, installing a walk-in tub can be a detailed, tedious job that may require work permits, along with considerations of demolition and removal of an old tub, flooring reinforcements to support the new tub, properly setting and positioning the new tub into place, plumbing needs, electrical updates and other renovation costs.
+However, installing a walk-in tub can be a detailed, tedious job that may require work permits, demolishing and removing an old tub, adding flooring reinforcements to support the new tub, properly setting and positioning the new tub into place, additional plumbing needs, electrical updates and other renovation costs.

-Though the potential savings associated with a DIY installation may be attractive, having a contractor or professional walk-in tub installer can ensure that the walk-in tub is installed properly without installation mistakes, which can be of particular concern for installations in older homes.
+For this reason, allowing a professional contractor to install the walk-in tub is preferred over a DIY approach, so they cna ensure that the walk-in tub is properly fitted, which can be of particular concern for installations in older homes.

 Who are walk-in tubs for?